pyexcel/pyexcel-io/docs/source/extensions.rst

 Extend pyexcel-io Tutorial
 ================================================================================

-You are welcome toextend pyexcel-io to read and write more tabular formats.
+You are welcome to extend pyexcel-io to read and write more tabular formats.
 No. 1 rule, your plugin must have a prefix 'pyexcel_' in its module path.
 For example, `pyexcel-xls` has 'pyexcel_xls' as its module path.
 Otherwise, pyexcel-io will not load your plugin.